nickromano/example-mvvm/readme.md

 Pros
 * KVO is a generally understood pattern
+* Can have multiple listeners for one output

 Cons
 * Need to make sure you remove observers to support iOS under 11